-Ranked second for Business Studies in The Times and The Sunday Times University Guide 2020, our BSc Business (formerly BSc Business Administration) students are among the best in the UK.
+Ranked top 10 for Business, Management, and Marketing in The Guardian University Guide 2023, our BSc Business (formerly BSc Business Administration) students are among the best in the UK.

 Sponsoring a project offers you:

 - high quality, in-depth research on a real business issue, at a reasonable cost